Choose another writer in this calendar:

 In 1589 Marlowe was charged with the murder of William Bradley and sent to Newgate Prison, but acquitted 12 days later.
 Thomas Watson, who had assisted him, is eventually released under self-defense.
 It was not the last time when the quick tempered author was arrested and jailed.
 In 1592 an injunction was brought against him because of a street fight, in which a man was killed.
 Marlowe was also deported from Netherlands for counterfeiting gold coins.

 Numerous plays have been assigned to Marlowe.
+Thanks to him and Shakespeare, the history play as a genre took off in the 1590s; theatre became the place where to go if ordinary people wanted to know about the rulers of the nation.
 Unfortunately, Marlowe neglected to publish authoritative texts, and his literary remnants consist much of incomplete works.
 However, his blank verse, written with great intensity, and villain-heroes - a new type on the English stage - influenced deeply the theatre of his time.
 The poet Algernon Charles Swinburne (1837-1909) observed of Marlowe that "the father of English tragedy and the creator of English blank verse was therefore also the teacher and the guide of Shakespeare."
 Shakespeare and Marlowe both wrote plays for Lord Strange's acting company and influenced each other's work.
 Also Shakespeare favored the blank verse.

 Marlowe's major plays were written between 1585 and 1593, among them Tamburlaine, Parts I and II, and The Jew of Malta, a tragedy and parody of Niccolo Machiavelli (1469-1527).
 Machiavelli - or Machiavel as Marlowe calls him - is portrayed as the embodiment of political manipulator.
 "If one takes The Jew of Malta not as a tragedy, or as a "tragedy of blood," but as a farce, the concluding act becomes intelligible; and if we attend with a careful ear to the versification, we find that Marlowe develops a tone to suit this farce, and even perhaps that this tone is his most powerful and mature tone."
 (T.S.
 Eliot in Selected Essays, new edition, 1960)